How to better digest and lose weight thanks to digestive enzymes?

 Enzymatic slimming

-At D-LAB, we have specially developed the Enzymatic Slimming Complex, a formula rich in 100% natural and plant-based digestive enzymes.
-This innovative complex combines papain, bromelain, and an extract of Kola, standardized in caffeine.
+At D-LAB, we have specially developed the Enzymatic Slimming Complex, a formula rich in digestive enzymes 100% of natural and plant origin.
+This innovative complex combines papain, bromelain, and a Kola extract, standardized in caffeine.

-Its assets improve the digestion of fats, carbohydrates, and proteins, and promote fat burning and weight loss.
+Its active ingredients improve the digestion of fats, carbohydrates, and proteins, and promote fat burning and weight loss.

 • The lipase is the enzyme responsible for the breakdown of lipids.
-It will break down triglycerides into simpler molecules, which can be assimilated by the body and used as a source of energy.
+It breaks down triglycerides into simpler molecules, which can be absorbed by the body and used as a source of energy.

 • Papain is a powerful and natural enzyme derived from papaya.
-Papain positively influences waist size by targeting localized fat deposits.
-It thus allows for draining, decongesting, and eliminating excess fat accumulations.
+Papain positively affects the waistline by targeting the localized fat dimples.
+It helps to drain, reduce infiltration, and eliminate excess fat deposits.

-• The white bean extract contains specific proteins that help reduce the absorption of sugars in the intestine.
-They thus help lower blood sugar levels, and consequently triglyceride levels.
+• The white bean extract contains specific proteins that reduce the absorption of sugars in the intestine.
+They thus help to lower blood sugar levels, and consequently triglyceride levels.

-• The kola extract helps control the feeling of hunger.
+• The kola extract helps control the sensation of hunger.
 It also acts as a true metabolism booster by accelerating calorie expenditure and activating fat burning.
-Its high caffeine content (10%), theobromine, and tannins make it an excellent stimulant for weight loss.
+Its high content of caffeine (10%), theobromine, and tannins makes it an excellent stimulant for weight loss.